From BR Bullpen

 " 'What do you say, Rook?'
 Mantle asked him.
 'You hit that ball good.'
 'Yes, sir,' Kelly said." - Van Kelly's encounter with the veteran Mickey Mantle during a spring training game in 1968 between the Braves and Yankees, quoted in an article in the Salibury Post

 Van Kelly played two seasons in the majors and 12 in the minors.
-With the 1969 Padres he was a frequently-used third baseman, playing 388 innings at the position while the regular, Ed Spiezio, was in 832.
+With the San Diego Padres in their inaugural season in 1969 he was a frequently-used third baseman, playing 388 innings at the position while the regular, Ed Spiezio, was in 832.

-Kelly made it to the majors when the Braves traded him in June 1969 to the Padres.
+Kelly made it to the majors when the Braves traded him to the Padres in June of 1969.
 At age 23, he was the same age as Padres teammates Nate Colbert, Tommy Dean, Jerry DaVanon, Ron Slocum, Sonny Ruberto, Mike Corkins and Steve Arlin.
-After a couple years in the Padres organization, he came back to the Braves organization.
+After a couple of years in the Padres organization, he came back to the Braves organization.

 Kelly often was associated with famous names.
 He was the record-tying strikeout when Tom Seaver struck out 10 in a row in 1970.
 He was playing in the game when Willie Mays hit his 600th home run.
 He roomed one season in the minors with Tony LaRussa and was a teammate of the later-famous hitting coach Walt Hriniak.
-As a manager in 1975, he managed Andre Dawson.
 When he played at Salt Lake City, Don Zimmer was his manager.